 Is there a

 ifstatements check the brackets are in the right areas.

 Simple examples of where I’ve encountered the error in my own model sheets:

-- I’ve removed a function within the statement part of the
+I’ve removed a function within the

 iffunction and have forgotten to remove all the brackets from within that section, or perhaps I did not have enough brackets: